 Ronesha Hayes obtained her B.A. in Economics and Business Administration from Western Washington University.
 A Portland native, Ronesha is passionate about increasing the economic power of individuals directly impacted by systemic oppression.
 Her experience as a training coordinator is also supplemented by her experience in curriculum development for companies in the food industry.
-In addition to her interim role as WBC manager, she also manages MCNW’s credit program.
+In addition to her role as education coordinator, she also manages MCNW’s credit program.
 In her spare time she enjoys hiking, karaoke and event planning.

 WBC COVID Response Manager

-Marisa is a twice-transplanted Portlander, having first moved here in high school and returned again in 2018.
-During the intervening years, she lived in Moscow and New York City.
+Marisa understands the ups and downs of being a small business owner firsthand, having been catapulted into the role of freelance writer, editor and translator in 2009, when the national magazine where she worked suddenly folded.
+Still a writer at heart, she loves helping small business owners, including the local Slavic community, find new ways and platforms to tell their stories, and feels lucky to live in a city with such a strong and vibrant maker culture.
 She holds a B.A. in Russian literature from Brown University, and an M.A. in International Affairs from Columbia University.
-Marisa understands the ups and downs of being a small business owner firsthand, having been catapulted into that role in 2009, when the national magazine where she worked suddenly folded.
-She loves helping small business owners, including the local Slavic community, find new ways and platforms to tell their stories, and feels lucky to live in a city with such a strong and vibrant maker culture.
-In her free time, she loves to sing, write about travel, develop recipes, and forage for huckleberries.
+In her free time, she loves to sing, travel and develop new recipes.